-Arla Foods, the Danish dairy firm will invest EUR 36.3 million to build an innovation centre in Denmark for research and development innovation within whey and milk-based ingredients.
+Arla Foods, the Danish dairy firm, will invest €36.3 million ($41.4 million) to build an innovation centre in Denmark focusing on research and development within whey and milk-based ingredients.

-“The world’s population is growing, which increases the need for healthy and sustainable food.
-It is a big challenge, and in Arla we want to be part of the solution.
-We know that dairy nutrition can play an important role in securing a healthy and balanced diet for people across the world, and with this innovation centre we will use cutting edge research and technology to explore milk and whey to their full potential as ingredients for a wide range of nutrition,” said PederTuborgh, CEO of Arla Foods.
+“The world’s population is growing, which increases the need for healthy and sustainable food”, said Peder Tuborgh, CEO of Arla Foods.
+“It is a big challenge, and in Arla we want to be part of the solution.
+We know that dairy nutrition can play an important role in securing a healthy and balanced diet for people across the world, and with this innovation centre we will use cutting edge research and technology to explore milk and whey to their full potential as ingredients for a wide range of nutrition”.